17 Fun Things to See & Do For First-Time Visitors to New York City

 The High Line

 The raised freight rail was converted into an urban oasis in 2009.
-The High Line currently features restaurants, outdoor art, and stunning landscaping and is among the top tourist attractions in New York City.
+The High Line features restaurants, outdoor art, and stunning landscaping, and is among our favorite tourist attractions in New York City.
+We think it’s such a unique experience!

-Atop the converted rails, you can wander through pathways with flowers, trees, and bushes all around you.
-You’ll notice modern artwork and sculptures to admire periodically.
+Atop the converted rails, we loved wandering through pathways with flowers, trees, and bushes all around us.
+Admire the sprinkling of modern artwork and sculptures.

-Grab a snack from the open-air food court, then relax for a while on the benches made from original wood from the train tracks.
-Take in the stunning views of West Village and the Hudson River.
+Grab a snack from the open-air food court, then relax on the benches made from original wood from the train tracks.
+Take in the stunning views of the West Village and the Hudson River.

 The High Line’s design honors the history of the tracks.
-The location of the Diller-Von Furstenberg Sundeck and Water Feature was chosen as it’s where water used to accumulate on the original tracks.
-Today, it’s where you’ll find children splashing in the sprinklers and fountains.
+The location of the Diller-Von Furstenberg Sundeck and Water Feature was chosen because it’s where water used to accumulate on the original tracks.
+Today, we can see children splashing around in the sprinklers and fountains.

 Empire State Building